iminoso/monitor/docs/design.md

 When designing the application to stream system load info, I was deciding between using two options:

 1. Use a standard web framework with an api.
-The api would include a GET endpoint that returns that current system load.
-Render client side code for the browser, and **poll** the endpoint over a period.
+The api would include a GET endpoint that returns that current system load, render client side code for the browser, and **poll** the endpoint over a period.
 2. Use a standard web framework, but instead of polling the api for system load information, use **WebSockets**.